bknutson0/ams-coding-bootcamp/brandon_slides.md

 - Control all **`uv`** settings in **`pyproject.toml`**

 <!--
-For Python code to run, you need to have the right version of Python and external libraries installed.
-In other words, you need to have the right "environment".
-Environment managers automate this process.
-Python has a built-in environment manager called "pip venv", but there are also popular third-party tools like "conda" and "uv".
-My favorite is "uv" because it is the easiest to use, incredibly fast, and works well with other tools I'll mention later.
 Installing and activating an environment is as easy as **`uv sync`**
 -->